app-generator/django-black-dashboard/README.md

   - Go to https://dashboard.render.com/blueprints this link.
 - Click `New Blueprint Instance` button.
 - Connect your `repo` which you want to deploy.
-- Fill the `Service Group Name` and click on `Update Existing Resources` button.
+- Fill in the `Service Group Name` and click on `Update Existing Resources` button.
-- After that your deployment will start automatically.
+- After that, your deployment will start automatically.

 At this point, the product should be LIVE.